 Sure, rotating bezels look great.
 With a variety of colors and beautiful complications painted and ingrained into their surfaces, they add awesome aesthetic appeal.
-However, chances are that half the people who own a high-end watch with a rotating bezel don’t actually know all that much about them.
+However, chances are that half the people who own a luxury watches with a rotating bezel don’t actually know all that much about them.

 Rotating bezels are designed to help measure everything from dive times to regatta races – granted, the later is not a feature you’re bound to use daily.
 Nonetheless, we think you should understand how rotating bezels work and how to properly use them.
 So, let’s get started!